 In the meantime, the discussion about humanitarian and peacemaking missions of the Bundeswehr, Germany’s armed forces, nearly ripped The Greens apart.
 There were those who opposed any military missions, and those who thought Bundeswehr missions at the Horn of Africa and in former Yugoslavia were necessary for humanitarian reasons.

-In 1998, the dream of many representatives of the former Green ‘realist’ faction in the party became reality.
-They became part of a government coalition on the federal level, with Social Democrat Gerhard Schröder as Chancellor.
+In 1998, the dream of many representatives of the former Green ‘realist’ faction became reality.
+They were part of a government coalition on the federal level, with Social Democrat Gerhard Schröder as Chancellor.
 Joschka Fischer, a former member of the student revolution and former Environment Minister in Hesse, became Germany’s Foreign Minister, his colleague Jürgen Trittin Environment Minister and Andrea Fischer Health Minister.

 The ‘ride’ lasted until 2005.
 That year, Angela Merkel of the Christian Democratic Union became Chancellor, the Social Democrats (SPD) became the junior partner in her coalition government, while the Greens resumed their role in the opposition.

 An issue was being noticed in the new millennium: In former East Germany, the Greens were not too successful in any election.
 Even today, this problem persists.
 But not in Baden-Württemberg, where Winfried Kretschmann became First Minister in 2011.
 In 2016, he was reelected and is still one of the big assets the Greens have.

 Today, The Greens have some competition though.
 In 2019, ‘Fridays for Future’ (‘F4F’), a pupils’ movement established by the Swedish teenager Greta Thunberg, was very active.
 On the streets of many cities in Germany and abroad, ‘F4F’ was present all the time.
 But that movement does not seem to be seen as a competition, meaning it is not hurting The Greens.
 The opposite might be the case.